fluxo-js/fluxo/README.md

 todos.subsets.pending; // [todo1] (it's a Fluxo.CollectionStore)
 ```

-:bulb: If you leave the dependent events array empty Fluxo will recompute your subset property when your store change.

 ##toJSON
 Eventually you will pass the state that you are holding on your store to other
 parts to your app, like the view layer.
 You should avoid pass the `data` or `stores`